jdzak/ncs_navigator_core/README.md

     # The root URI for NCS Navigator Cases.
     uri = "https://ncsnavigator.ncsstudycenter.org/"

-    # The Name and Phone number of the Study Center
+    # The Name and Phone number of the Sticker Center
-    study_center_name = "NCS Study Center"
+    study_center_name = "NCS Sticker Center"
     study_center_phone_number = "123-555-1234"
     toll_free_number = "800-555-1234"

-    # Whether or not the Study Center collects specimens and samples
+    # Whether or not the Sticker Center collects specimens and samples
     with_specimens = "true"

     # The identifier of the specimen/sample shipper